StyraInc/regal/docs/rules/imports/use-rego-v1.md

 [configuration](https://docs.styra.com/regal#configuration) for information on how to best work with older versions of OPA and Rego.

-Since OPA v1.0, this rule is no longer needed simply because the Rego v1 syntax is made mandatory, and no additional imports are required.
+Since OPA v1.0, the `rego.v1` import is effectively a no-op.
+Developers working on a **policy library**, or other Rego polices that are expected to be used with many different OPA versions, may however benefit from enabling this rule, as having an `import rego.v1` in the policy ensures that v1 keywords will work correctly with OPA versions both before and after OPA v1.0.

 **Avoid**
 ```rego